stanhebben/nanopc-homeserver/README.md

 - Run `bash 2-setup.sh`
 - Enter your new root password
 - Login to your BackBlaze acount
+- If you don't already have a bucket to store your backups, create one here and remember the name.
 - Go to Application Keys (under the Account section in the left navigation)
 - Add a new application key
+- Restrict it to the backup bucket only
 - Give it a name and press "Create new Key"
 - The key ID and key will appear in a blue box
 - Go back to your Putty SSH session
 - Copy and paste (right click to paste) the Key ID of the newly generated key and press enter
 - Copy and paste the key and press enter
+- Enter the bucket name
+- Choose a password for the backups (or use the existing one if you're restoring a backup)
 - Perform some checks to see if everything works correctly so far:
 	- Browse to http://friendlywrt:8000 with your browser - username is root and password is the one you just chose.
 It should show the configuration page.
 	- Run `lsblk` to check that your SSD is correctly mounted - it should show an `nvme0n1p1` partition mounted to `/mnt/ssd`
 - Reboot the device: `reboot`
 - Login to the device again and go back to the nanopc-homeserver directory

+## Initializing a new system

+If you're setting up a new system, follow these instructions.
+If restoring from a backup, use the instructions under "Restoring a backup" instead.

-- Start setup of the local app proxy: `bash 3-setup-proxy.sh`.
+- Start setup of the local app proxy: `bash 3a-initialize.sh`.
 Keep your generated CloudFlare keys and Tunnel token ready, this script will ask for them.
 - Then you can setup each service with `bash install.sh <service>`:
+  - `gitea` - git repository
 	- `joplin` - note keeping
 	- `mstream` - music streaming
 	- `photoprism` - to browse your photos
 	- `seafile` - file storage (Dropbox / Google drive alternative)
+	- `vaultwarden` - resource-efficient Bitwarden alternative
 - For each service you want to be externally accessible, you'll also have to add an entry to your Cloudflare tunnel configuration:
 	- From your BackBlaze dashboard, go to Zero trust -> Access -> Tunnels
 	- Next to your tunnels, press the ... icon and select "Configure"